King Danjong Explained | The History Behind The King's Warden

 The movie imagines the emotional moments of his life after losing the throne, especially his relationship with the village head Eom Heung-do.

-Through this story, modern viewers can feel the loneliness and humanity of a young king who lost everything too early.
+Through this story, modern viewers can feel the loneliness, sorrow, and humanity of a young king who lost everything too early.

 📖 Why Learning History Through Movies Is Interesting